The 7 Main Signs & Symptoms Of Ketosis

 Science backs this up.

-Reach for mineral-rich drinks.
+• Reach for mineral-rich drinks.
 Instead of drinking plain water, opt for mineral-rich drinks between meals.
 These include high-quality electrolyte beverages or organic broths.

-Have some Exogenous ketones.
+• Have some Exogenous ketones.
 These are a great way to train your body to rely on ketos for energy before it’s efficient at producing ketones.

-2. Experiencing the Keto Flu
+2. The Keto Flu

 It was really bad.

-In most cases, the keto flu kicks at the 48-to 72-hour mark.
+In most cases, the keto flu kicks at the 48-to-72-hour mark.
 Symptoms include:

 Fortunately, the symptoms are not permanent, and it’s a good sign that your body is now burning fat.